 Pros: Immaculate top-spin, Very maneuverable, Easily generates power

 Cons: Lacks a little bit of control and stability, Price can be high

 The Babolat Pure Aero provides the player with a 100 in2 head size, a weight of 318 grams and a 16×19 string pattern which make it a real “weapon” on the tennis court.
 Endorsed by none other than Rafael Nadal himself, the Babolat Pure Aero is undoubtedly an excellent racquet.
 Despite all of its upsides, you have to be aware of the physical capabilities of your player.
 If the junior is old enough and strong enough to wield it, it is definitely a great choice, however if not, you might be better off opting for one of the other racquets on this list.

 Babolat Pure Aero

 The Head Graphene XT Speed MP is another great 27-inch kids’ racquet by Head.
 It is most suitable for advanced juniors looking for a racquet to step up their game to the next level.
 It is a very player-friendly racquet with a great power/control ratio, making it a solid choice for juniors.

 Cons: Stability, Tends to lack power on plow through

 This racquet offers the player a 100 in2 head size, a weight of 315 grams as well as string pattern choice (16×19 or 16×16).
 Overall, the Head Graphene XT Speed MP is an amazing players racquet which has great potential for advanced juniors and should surely be considered as an option.
 Keep in mind the weight of this racquet, it might be quite challenging for most players except strong advanced juniors.

-Best 27-Inch Junior Racquet for Power
+A 27-Inch Junior Racquet that has Ideal Power

 The Wilson Burn is a very famous racquet series from Wilson.
 The Burn 100 ULS v4 is an amazing racquet for rising juniors as it offers loads of top-spin and power.